ToshioCP/Gtk4-tutorial/src/sec7.src.md

 A couple of ways are possible to get memories to keep GFile.

 - Use global variables.
-- make a child widget object and extend the memories allocated to the widget.
+- make a child object so that it can extend the memories for the GFile object.

 Using global variables is easy to implement.
 Define a sufficient size array of pointers to GFile.